nothans/alphabet-game/README.md

 ## How to Play

 ### Open the Game
-* Open the game file in your web browser.
+* Open [https://nothans.github.io/alphabet-game/](https://nothans.github.io/alphabet-game/) in your web browser.

 ### Watch the Asteroids
 * Asteroids with letters fall from the top of the screen.